eaminz/Rabbit-STOMP-PHP/README.md

     require __DIR__."/../stomp-php/autoload.php";
     use FuseSource\Stomp\Stomp;
     ......
-4. You can find example code under "/example" and "/stomp-php/fusesource/stomp-php/src/examples".
+3. You can find example code under "/example" and "/stomp-php/fusesource/stomp-php/src/examples".
+4. It might happen that if you pre-installed php5-stomp extension, some class names will conflict.
+So do not.